 - RTO is actively involved in the governance and oversight of the project - All procurements, whether for goods or services, are led by the RTO regardless of the project lead.
-Where the purchase price exceeds \$5,000, the RTO will, at a minimum, obtain at least three written quotes. - For all procurements, whether for goods or services, the partner organization must not bid to avoid conflict of interest, both real and perceived. - RTO and the partner organization develop a Memorandum of Understanding (MOU) or partnership agreement that includes, but is not limited to, clearly defined roles, responsibilities, key deliverables, timelines and performance measures.
+Where the purchase price exceeds \$5,000, the RTO will, at a minimum, obtain at least three written quotes.
+It is best practice to obtain at least three quotes, formal or informal, regardless of the purchase price. - For all procurements, whether for goods or services, the partner organization must not bid to avoid conflict of interest, both real and perceived. - RTO and the partner organization develop a Memorandum of

+Understanding (MOU) or partnership agreement that includes, but is not limited to, clearly defined roles, responsibilities, key deliverables, timelines and performance measures.

-The RTO must seek the advice of the Regional Tourism Adviser to discuss the exception process before entering into agreements with potential partners.
+The RTO must seek the advice of the Regional Tourism Advisor to discuss the exception process before entering into agreements with potential partners.